fbrie002/fourSimilitudes/boxes/Analogia/chasingLight/README.md

 - Chasing Light -

-This is an initial example of the code for the Analogia box, without Arduino interaction.
+This is an initial example of the code for the Analogia box.

 Two lights, chasing one another, their speed controlled by a heart sensor.